This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 However, Hondoq Bay is primarily used as a touring base for diving and boat tours.
 This is why the facilities are pretty good as the majority of the people going there have tours booked.

 This means that there will be some significant bustle of activity, from boats and groups throughout the day.
-To be fair though, the beach is quite well sheltered so this isn’t that much of an issue.
+To be fair though, the beach is quite well-sheltered so this isn’t that much of an issue.

 Interestingly, we did see some wild campers here just up the hill.
 You have to apply for a permit from the local council to wild camp which tends to be accepted for a fee (€30 is about the price you should be expecting).

 I was a little put off by the small amounts of rubbish in the water whilst swimming but I think this was due to a bin being overturned on the beach.
-I have a feeling as soon as the 1st September rolls about the desire to keep Hondoq Bay pristine whittles away.
+I have a feeling as soon as the 1st of September rolls around, the desire to keep Hondoq Bay pristine whittles away.
 In the high season, however, this should not be an issue.

 All in all, I think Hondoq Bay is one of the best beaches in Gozo purely for the swimming and access to facilities and is definitely a beach that you should check out during your trip to Gozo.